NayakanW/Customer-Service-Project-Group-6/README.md

 ## 📞 Call from Staff
 the staff can also call user, and the user will receive a pop up if they want to accept the call or not

+## 📱 Chat
+User can chat Customer Service if they don't want to make a call